brent-soles/CS487-DB-Generator/part-two/Readme.md

 #### Postgres
 During research, we were unfruitful in finding specifics about the types of `JOIN`'s Postgres implements.
 However, we were able to find information that details (at a high level) how a query is constructed.

 At a high level, Postgres constructs queries based off of the indices currently defined on the relation, and from there, conducts a near-exhaustive search of various query plans in order to derive the best one.
 However, the near-exhaustive search is only conducted when querying smaller amounts of data, as there can be huge, system-wide ramifications when performing a near-exhaustive search on large data sets.
-When joining big data together, Postgres uses what is called a “genetic algorithm” to attempt to discern the best query plan for large/join heavy operations, these optimizations are mainly based upon heuristics which are determined by a form of randomization.
+When joining big data together, Postgres uses what is called a “genetic algorithm” to attempt to discern the best query plan for large/join heavy operations.
+The optimizations made for computationally expensive queries are mainly based upon heuristics which are determined by a form of randomization.

 #### MySQL
-In the documentation for MySQL, specifically in the introductary chapter (1.3.2), it is specified MySQL utilizes an optimized nested loop join algorithm.
-No other type of `JOIN` (as far as I know), is implemented in MySQL (besides a variant of the Nested Loop Join).
+In the documentation for MySQL, specifically in the introductary chapter (1.3.2), it is specified MySQL utilizes an optimized nested loop join algorithm and another variant of the nested loop join.
+No other type of `JOIN` algorithm(for example: Hash Join), is implemented in MySQL.

-After further digging, MySQL currently implements two types of the Nested Loop Join algorithm, they are:
+Currently, the two types of nested loop joins MySQL implements are:

 * Nested Loop Join
 * Block Nested Loop Join

 The Nested Loop Join is pretty straightforward: for each row in TableA, loop over TableB and see if the join predicate is satisfied.
 If the join predicate is satisfied, then add the combination of each of the rows to the output.

 The Block Nested Loop Join is similar to the Nested Loop Join, however, works a bit differently, What Block Nested Loop Join does, is once a row is read from the outer table, it is sent to a buffer called the 'join_buffer'.
-The 'join_buffer' acts as an in memory cache of each row seen for a given `JOIN` query.
-This prevents the DBMS from having to constantly make calls to the buffer pool/Disk Manager, and allows for the query engine to access the buffer for rows that have already been seen.
-Given the example above with TableA and TableB:
+The 'join_buffer' acts as an in-memory cache of each row seen for a given `JOIN` query.
+This prevents the DBMS from having to constantly make calls to the buffer pool/Disk Manage, and allows for the query engine to access the buffer for rows that have already been seen.
+Given the example above with TableA and TableB: for each row in TableA, TableB is looped over, however, TableB is in the 'join_buffer', so the access to each row is already in memory.
+This makes accessing each row have a lower overhead, instead of constantly making calls to the Disk Manager/Buffer pool for rows that have already been seen.

-For each row in TableA, TableB is looped over and checked against the join predicate.
-If the join predicate is satisfied, the combination of the rows is added to the output.
-From there, the row in TableA and TableB are added to the join buffer.
-On the next pass, the query engine will check if the row needed is in the 'join_buffer' and if so, grab the row data from the buffer.
-If not, it will need to make a call to the system to grab that row off disk.
-This is then repeated for the remainder of the algorithm.
-In short, what the Block Nested Loop Join aims to do is make accessing each row have a lower overhead than making calls to the Disk Manager/Buffer pool.

 ## Buffer Pools